jsntv200/redant-home/_posts/2012-03-28-manage-ssl-redirection-in-nginx-using-maps-and-save-the-universe.md

 keywords: nginx ssl redirection
 image_small: "/assets/uploads/2012/milo-on-floor-small.jpg"
 image: "/assets/uploads/2012/milo-on-floor.jpg"
-excerpt-short: Solutions to simple yet common and frustrating problems.
+excerpt_short: Solutions to simple yet common and frustrating problems.
 We spill the beans on how we do it.
-excerpt-long: What if (block) Nginx really can do it all?
+excerpt_long: What if (block) Nginx really can do it all?
 It's taken a little customisation but we think we've found the solution to a simple yet common and frustrating problem with redirects and HTTPS and HTTP connections.
 Plus, see a upside down picture of a cute dog!